cosmos/ibc/papers/2020-05/src/host-requirements.md

 &nbsp;

-In order to support timestamp-based timeouts, host machines must provide a current Unix-style timestamp.
+In order to support timestamp-based timeouts, host ledgers must provide a current Unix-style timestamp.
 Timeouts in subsequent headers must be non-decreasing.

 \vspace{3mm}